taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 ### Implementation Module

 The next step is create an implementation module of Guardian that we will configure our application to use.

+If you're interested, you can read more about the implementation module [here](https://hexdocs.pm/guardian/introduction-implementation.html).

 This module will encapsulate the configuration and behavior that we specifify for Guardian and will expose all of the functions that we will need to encode and sign a new token as well as decode and get the resource from the token.

 ```
 ## lib/auth_example_web/auth/guardian.ex

-defmodule ExampleAuthWeb.Auth.Guardian do
+defmodule AuthExampleWeb.Auth.Guardian do
-  use Guardian, otp_app: :example_auth
+  use Guardian, otp_app: :auth_example

-  alias ExampleAuth.Models.Users
+  alias AuthExample.Users

   def subject_for_token(resource, _claims) do
+    subject = to_string(resource.id)
-    {:ok, to_string(resource.id)}
+    {:ok, subject}
   end

   def resource_from_claims(claims) do
-    resource = Users.get_user!(claims["sub"])
+    resource = claims["sub"]
     {:ok, resource}
-  rescue
-    Ecto.NoResultsError -> {:error, :resource_not_found}
   end
 end
 ```

 There are a few modules that we will create to implement Guardian in our app, so I created an auth directory inside of the web directory to house these modules.

-Lets breakdown what's going on inside of the implementation module.
-There are two callback functions required to correctly implement Guardian, these are the subject_for_token/2 and resource_from_claims/2 functions.
+Let's breakdown what's going on inside of the implementation module.
+There are two callback functions that are required to correctly implement Guardian, these are the subject_for_token/2 and resource_from_claims/2 functions.

 The subject_for_token/2 is used to encode the resource into a token as the subject, in our case it will be the user id.
 This function will receive the resource that we want to encode into a token and a set of claims, we won't be using the claims so we can signify that it won't be used by prefixing that parameter with an underscore.
-We should store a value that will be useful in getting the related resource later on, so something like the resources unique id will be perfect for this.
+We should store a value that will be useful in getting the related resource later on, so something like a unique id for the resource will be perfect.

 The resource_from_claims/2 is the inverse of subject_for_token/2.
 We will get the subject of the token from the claims that it receives as an argument and we can use that subject, which is the id of the user in our case, to aggregate that resource from the database.